hzeller/rpt2pnp/README.md

 Configuration
 -------------

-The template output crates a configuration including descriptions.
+The configuration file consists of

-Mostly it is
-   - describing the board and its origin.
+   - Board section.
+Describes board and its origin.
 (TODO: give sample component positions)
-   - describing the tapes that carry components, uniquely identified by `<footprint>@<component>` (e.g. `SMD_Packages:SMD-0805@2.2k`).
+   - Tape section: Describing the tapes that carry components, uniquely identified by `<footprint>@<component>` (e.g. `SMD_Packages:SMD-0805@2.2k`).
+     Each tape has an origin and a spacing describing how far components are apart.

+The template output creates a configuration including descriptions; you need to modify all the numbers to match what you have on the bed.
-It typically looks like this - the template already contains some useful additional information.
+It typically looks like this:

      Board:
      origin: 100 100 # x/y origin of the board